Browse our products by application OR simply search for a product by name:

 Summary

-Thermochromic pigments like Chromazone® offer chemists a versatile toolkit for creating responsive, engaging, and functional materials.
-With careful attention to formulation parameters and environmental sensitivities, these pigments unlock a world of possibilities in coatings, inks, and plastics, transforming ordinary products into interactive experiences.
+Thermochromic pigments like Chromazone® and Kromagen® offer chemists a versatile toolkit for creating responsive, engaging, and functional materials — from repeatable, reversible colour cues to permanent, one-time proof of a temperature event.
+With careful attention to formulation parameters and environmental sensitivities, and the right choice between reversible and irreversible, leuco dye and liquid crystal technology, these pigments unlock a world of possibilities in coatings, inks, and plastics, transforming ordinary products into interactive experiences.

 For more information and to discuss your application, contact your Lawrence Industries account manager or call us to discuss your requirements.